reactjs/react.dev/content/tutorial/tutorial.md

 We'll want the top-level Game component to display a list of past moves.
 It will need access to the `history` to do that, so we will place the `history` state in the top-level Game component.

 Placing the `history` state into the Game component lets us remove the `squares` state from its child Board component.
-Just like we ["lifted state up"](#lifting-state-up) from the Square component into the Board component, we will now lift it up from the Board into the top-level Game component.
+Just like we ["lifted state up"](#lifting-state-up) from the Square component into the Board component, we are now lifting it up from the Board into the top-level Game component.
+This gives the Game component full control over what the Board's data, and lets it instruct the Board to render past turns from the `history`.

 First, we'll set up the initial state for the Game component within its constructor: